NilsBade/PythonChamberApp/docs/MovementAccuracy/MovementAccuracy.md

 |     4.95     |              2.58              |        2.60        |        2.58        |
 |     4.45     |              3.08              |    ^Backwards^     |        3.08        |

-One observation that stood out, was that the movement in Z-direction does not react directly once one changes direction!
+One observation that stood out probing the same point at different heights, was that the movement in Z-direction does not change instantly once one changes direction!
 After going down, going up follows about $0.02 mm$ later than meant to.
 The other way around after going up, going down lacks about $0.02mm$ height compared to the values measured when going up.
 Those can likely be attributed to the use of [decouplers](https://ratrig.com/catalog/product/view/id/1439/s/rat-rig-bi-material-lead-screw-decoupler/category/45/) in the z-actuation system.